 Infant breastfeeding data is published at Health Statistics and Health Research Database, tables SR90 and SR91.

-The number of people with mental and behavioural disorders consulted and cured by psychiatrists in 2018 has been published in the Health Statistics and Health Research Database.
+Mental and behavioural disorders statistics for 2019 has been published in the Health Statistics and Health Research Database.

-The most frequent diagnoses were neurotic, stress-related and somatoform disorders and mood disorders in 2018, occurring respectively in 25% and 22% of cases.
-These disorders are more common for women, occurring two times frequently than for men.
-The most common diagnosis for men was mental and behavioural disorders due to psychoactive substance use, which were reported nearly four times more than for women.
-Of the mental and behavioural disorders due to psychoactive substance use, 74% were caused by the use of alcohol and 13% by the use of opioids.
+The most frequent diagnoses were anxiety and stress-related disorders, occurring in 27% of men and 41% of women new cases.
+Mood disorders were the second more common disorder for women, occurring two times frequently than for men.
+The second most common diagnosis for men was mental and behavioural disorders due to psychoactive substance use, mostly by the abuse of alcohol which were reported nearly four times more than for women.